eduvpn/eduvpn-common/docs/src/api/overview/README.md

 ### Start Failover
 Eduvpn-common also has a `failover` implementation that can be started with `start failover`.
 This is used to check whether or not the VPN can reach the internet.
 Useful when connecting to WireGuard or OpenVPN over UDP.
-This functions sends pings for a maximum of 10 seconds up until it is dropped.
+This function sends ICMP echo pings for a maximum of 10 seconds up until it is dropped.
 If a ping can be send and a pong returns within a timeout of 2 seconds, it returns after this pong is received.

 If this functions tells you that the VPN is dropped, it might be wise to get a configuration again using Prefer TCP (see [Get VPN Config](#get-vpn-config)) and disabling WireGuard (see [Set Support Wireguard](#set-support-wireguard)).
 Note that this `start failover` function also checks if the current profile supports OpenVPN and will return an error if it doesn't.